weifanjiang/Nullness_Lite/README.md

 5. After Eclipse builds junit4, it will show 3 null-related errors.
    We've examined that all the 3 errors are false positives, and have attached our reasoning in comment blocks.
-   If you click on the errors, you will see the reasoning.
+   If you click on each error, you will see the reasoning.

 ### FindBugs
 1. Download and install [FindBugs](http://findbugs.sourceforge.net/downloads.html)